nipy/mindboggle/doc/people.rst

 .. |picYH| image:: http://media.mindboggle.info/images/people/YrjoHame.jpg
                     :width: 200px
 .. |blurbYH| replace::
-    Yrjo Hame is a graduate student in the Biomedical Engineering Department of Columbia University.
-Yrjo wrote the Hidden Markov Measure Field algorithm for extracting sulcus features from brain images for Mindboggle.
+    As a graduate student in the Biomedical Engineering Department of Columbia University, Yrjo Hame wrote the Hidden Markov Measure Field algorithm for extracting sulcus features from brain images for Mindboggle.

 .. |picES| image:: http://media.mindboggle.info/images/people/EliezerStavsky.jpg
                     :width: 200px
 .. |blurbES| replace::
-    Eliezer Stavsky is a graduate student of Neurobiology and Behavior at Columbia University.
+    As a graduate student in Neurobiology and Behavior at Columbia University.
     Eliezer worked on spectral shape analysis and semi-supervised learning approaches to propagate labels across a brain surface.